kssr1345/Surfing-website/README.md

 # Surfing-website
- A small website for adventure booking lovers
+ A small website for adventure business
+ This website uses clean and neat design for showcasing adventure sports